mdn/content/files/en-us/web/html/element/abbr/index.md

 ### Grammar considerations

-In languages with {{interwiki("wikipedia", "grammatical number")}} (that is, languages where the number of items affects the grammar of a sentence), use the same grammatical number in your `title` attribute as inside your `<abbr>` element.
+In languages with [grammatical number](https://en.wikipedia.org/wiki/Grammatical_number) (that is, languages where the number of items affects the grammar of a sentence), use the same grammatical number in your `title` attribute as inside your `<abbr>` element.
 This is especially important in languages with more than two numbers, such as Arabic, but is also relevant in English.

 ## Default styling